spectacles-ci/spectacles/README.md

 ## Community

-Have a question or just want to chat Spectacles and Looker?
+Have a question or just want to chat Spectacles or Looker?
 [Join us in Slack.](https://join.slack.com/t/spectacles-ci/shared_invite/zt-akmm4mo6-XnPcUUaG3Z5~giRc_5JaUQ)